samhyunyoo/myweb-hugo-academic/content/course/data-analysis/_index.md

 - Therefore, I recommend you uninstall it before installing R.

 You can just uninstall it **_Add or remove programs_** like any other program -- Please refer to the [link](https://support.microsoft.com/en-us/office/turn-off-disable-or-uninstall-onedrive-f32a17ce-3336-40fe-9c38-6efb09f944b0)
+For those who want to maintain `OneDrive`, please visit the webpage below and then follow instructions: [here](https://medium.com/@ValidScience/how-to-fix-rstudios-package-installation-on-windows-10-c1e602bf3a1f)

 0.2.
 Usernames with Latin characters